Richardinho/react-hero-app-with-routing/README.md

 Nothing else is required for the developer to write.
 When an instance of the class is created it will have those three properties on it.

-I decided as an experiment to create a DI system for React.
+Since React does not have a dependency injection system, I had to create it myself.
-I decided that I would use ES7 decorators for the annotations that declare dependencies.
+It isn't possible to use constructor injection in React components because the constructor is called somewhere within React.

-This class uses the crisisService service (typically, dependencies are called services).
+Instead, what I do is use ES7 decorators for annotation dependencies on a component, and then the DI system adds the instantiated dependencies onto the `props` object.

 ```
   @Inject('crisisService')
   export default class CrisisDetailComponent extends React.Component {